One Day in Brussels

 Dinner: Belgian Mussels & Fries

 Now it’s time to enjoy Belgium’s national dish – Belgian Mussels & Fries (Moules-Frites).
-It’s super easy to find moules-frites every corner of Brussels.
+It’s super easy to find moules-frites in every corner of Brussels.
 Feel free to venture into any restaurant of your choice.
 In the city center, try Le Cirio (map) or Chez Leon (map).

 If you chose the Art Nouveau tour in option 3 above, you might be away from the city center.
 Go with your theme and swing by La Quincallerie (map, photo above) – French bistro sits in the beautiful Art Nouveau architecture in the Ixelles neighborhood.